Computer Systems Engineering (CSYE)

 CSYE 6200.
 Concepts of Object-Oriented Design.
 4 Hours.

 Introduces object-oriented design and programming via the Java programming language; the use of inheritance, composition, and interface classes in software design; development of Java applets and applications; study of the Java class libraries, including the swing tool kit for building human computer interfaces, the network package for development of client-server systems, and the collections’ package for data structures and sorting algorithms.
 Requires a course project.
-Prereq.
-Knowledge of C programming; engineering students only.
+Requires knowledge of C programming.

 CSYE 6202.
 Concepts of Object-Oriented Design with C#.
 4 Hours.

 Introduces object-oriented design and programming via the C# (C-sharp) programming language and its underlying .NET platform.
 Covers the use of inheritance and composition in software design and development of complex C# .NET applications.
 Topics include classes, overloading, data abstraction, information hiding, encapsulation, inheritance, polymorphism, file processing, templates, exceptions, container classes, and low-level language features.

 CSYE 6205.
 Concepts of Object-Oriented Design with C++.
 4 Hours.

 Introduces object-oriented design and programming via the C++ programming language.
 Covers the use of inheritance and composition in software design and development of complex C++ applications.
 Topics include classes, overloading, data abstraction, information hiding, encapsulation, inheritance, polymorphism, file processing, templates, exceptions, container classes, and low-level language features.
 Requires a course project.